yerkesoul/clembench/docs/logdoc.md

 ## Logging Interaction

-An interaction is a list, in choronological order, of the actions made by the game master.
-Such actions should be logged by the GameMaster using its
+An interaction is a list of lists, in choronological order, of the actions made by the game master.
+Such actions should be logged by the GameMaster using the
 ```log_event``` method which also logs the timestamp.

 An event can be only an action or an action and a corresponding API call